 Under each heading are examples of interventions and approaches used by schools and local authorities.
 These are neither exhaustive or definitive but can provide a helpful stimulus for discussions around planning.
 They describe how the interventions and approaches have been used in the local context, the impact they have had and relevant tools and materials that were used.
 Suggestions have been made in each example outlining how schools might consider using it with accompanying reflective questions to promote dialogue and debate across the local community.
 Schools are encouraged to work together with their local community to identify the most impactful approaches and interventions for their own local context.

 This initial iteration shares a range of interventions and approaches that are currently being used across Scotland and are drawn from practice being developed in schools and local authorities.
 Whilst some of the interventions and approaches incurred an associated expenditure in terms of additional personnel and / or resources, some were able to be achieved within existing resources.

 The Education Endowment Foundation (EEF) toolkits are also of particular use to schools in making decisions around equity.
 The EEF Teaching and Learning Toolkit is an accessible summary of educational research designed to inform discussions on the most effective approaches to improving pupil attainment.
 It contains 34 teaching approaches and interventions, each summarised in terms of their average impact on attainment, the strength of the evidence supporting them and their cost.
-A Scottish specific version of the toolkit has been developed and is now available.
-This will grow to include more Scottish specific content over the coming months.
+A version of the toolkit has been developed and is now available.
+This will grow over the coming months.